 Vitreoretinal and Uveitis Specialist

-Dr Grewal has authored over 80 publications in peer-reviewed medical journal and over 100 presentations at national and international meetings.
+Dr. Grewal has authored over 100 publications in peer-reviewed medical journals and over 150 presentations at national and international meetings.
 His research interests span clinical research activities in advanced ocular imaging and clinical trials for both Retina and Uveitis.
 He also serves as Director of Grading at the Duke Reading Center, a comprehensive image reading center that specializes in systematic analysis of ophthalmic images captured by many different modalities in multicenter clinical trials.
 In addition, he participates in national and international clinical trials in retina and uveitis.

 Education and Training